AaronCMC/VBA-challenge/README.md

 Added an extra summary of extreme performers in terms of greatest percentage increase, greatest percentage decrease, and greatest total volumes.

+Made appropriate changes in script to work across all worksheets.